sol/pandoc-unlit/README.markdown

 ## Some other niceties

 With `pandoc-unlit` you can attach arbitrary classes to your code blocks, this allows you to customize the generated HTML with CSS.
-You can e.g. hide code, boilerplate code.
+You can e.g. hide boilerplate code.

 But what if I want plain old literate Haskell, that works without